rjhorniii/dicom-FTP-replacement/ftp-replacement-requirements.md

 * Actively multi-user.

     Typical meeting directory use has multiple persons reading and writing to the meeting directory during the meeting.
+This should not be the source of problems.

 * Limited Internet

     Useable for travelers on airplanes, trains, waiting rooms, hotels, etc. that have intermittent or otherwise limited Internet access.
 This also addresses those with limited infrastructure access.